EMMANNUELLE INTERVIEW 2017

 She adds, “In the same film, Juliette Binoche searches for the young Sikh male, desperate to know why he is being so elusive, and he tells her, “I want to be found”.
 It’s the most romantic line in the film, and touched me, making me wish I had a love like that (while realizing it’s just an illusion for me).”

 Of the authors influencing her writing, her ‘honest ones’, she names Cormac McCarthy, Anais Nin, Henry Miller, and James Baldwin.
 Tolstoy’s Anna Karenina, which inspired me to finish my novel about forbidden, unfulfilled love, and the eternal theme of yearning.

 I am currently excited by themes dealing with the future of humankind, virtual reality, and science fiction.
 “Infinite Reality” by Jim Blascovich, and “The City & the Stars” by Arthur C. Clarke particularly inspired Bitterroot as did my antagonist, and biggest influence, Alex Truheart.

 Suzette is now writing full-time and is excited to finish her novel.
 She tells us, “I have a keen interest in the relativity of time.
 Bitterroot deals with timelessness and immortal virtual beings.”
 Her protagonist begins an ‘online sexual affair’ with Alex, unaware that he’s not a living man.
 She feels safe with him, having been abused, and falls deeply in love, but also finds herself attracted to Jacques, who she meets ‘in the flesh’.
 Little does she know that Alex is cognisant of her every step.
 Later, her online lover contrives the murder of a man who rapes her.

 Jacques pushed me down on the velvet sofa pressing his weight on top of me.
 I hadn’t felt the true weight of man’s body since Jack, that last night in L.A.

-He straddled me, one foot on the floor, holding my arms above my head with one hand and pulled off my fur hat with the other, letting my hair halo around my head.
+He straddled me, one foot on the floor, holding my arms above my head with one hand and pulled off my fur hat with the other, allowing my hair to halo around my head.
 I admit I felt a longing desire for his flesh because his male scent was intoxicating.
 I decided to let him take me, and relaxed…